effectivecore/core/readme.md

   new user registration form "form_registration", brute-force email address in the access recovery form "form_recovery" and registration of spam robots in the new user registration form "form_registration".
+- Input filtering prevents malicious code (JavaScript) from entering to the system.
+- Output filtering prevents malicious code (JavaScript) from being displayed.
+- Image filtering eliminates the possibility of displaying images with malicious content to users.

 Organizational vector: